apalache-mc/apalache/docs/manual.md

 *We are planning to support TLC configuration files soon*.
 Follow [Issue 76](https://github.com/konnov/apalache/issues/76).

+## 5.5.
+Using recursive operators or functions

+The model checker, as part of its preprocessing, inlines all operators with positive arity.
+As this would clearly not work in the presence of recursion, we instead opt to unfold recursive operators to a certain depth.
+If you wish to define and use recursive operators or functions you must add the following:

+For every recursive operator `Foo`, define ``UNFOLD_TIMES_Foo``, a nullary operator, the body of which must be a single integer value (or expand to one).
+This defines the unfolding depth.
+Additionally, define another nullary operator ``UNFOLD_DEFAULT_Foo``, which defines the value ``Foo`` will be given, if the call stack exceeds the depth defined in ``UNFOLD_TIMES_Foo``.

+For every recursive function `Bar`, define ``UNFOLD_TIMES_Bar`` in the same way.
+You will also need an operator ``UNFOLD_DEFAULT_Bar``, which has a similar meaning to its operator analogue, but its value should be a function (e.g. `[x \in 1..10 |-> 1]`) instead of the kind of value `Bar` returns (this is because recursive functions are parsed as recursive operators, which return functions).

 # 6. Running the tool <a name="running"></a>

 ## 6.1.
 Command-line parameters